jlangson/records-hw/Readme.md

 Run main method in `RecordsConsole`

 # How to run part 2, the REST API
-Run main method in `RecordsApplication`
+Run main method in `RecordsApplication`.
+Then use a tool of your choice to hit the endpoints.

 # Code Coverage
 Coverage was measured using default configuration of IntelliJ IDEA "Coverage" plugin